Our Vision for Reconciliation

 • Work for a more just and compassionate world.

-• Honor our Catholic Dominican identity by acknowledging the past and seeking healing.
+• Honour our Catholic Dominican identity by acknowledging the past and seeking healing.

 • Empower all voices to challenge ongoing injustices.